Chapter 8

 By analyzing the accumulated data, you can validate or invalidate your hypotheses and design a navigation that makes sense to users.

-The disadvantages of tree testing
+What are the disadvantages of tree testing in user research?

 However, this can be easily mitigated by supplementing tree testing with additional types of research, such as card sorting or basic usability testing, to build a wider picture of any issues with your site’s design and structure.

 The other main downfall of tree testing is that it often works best as a remote, unmoderated study.
-This does, however, mean that you miss out on qualitative data such as comments users may make while conducting the test, or wider context for how users approach the task at hand.
+This does, however, mean that you miss out on qualitative data such as comments users may make while conducting the test or wider context for how users approach the task at hand.

 In the next chapter, we go over the five-second testing research method, which you can use to measure how well a design communicates a message.